The Most Iconic Movie & TV Proposals We've Ever Seen

 Jane and Michael, Jane the Virgin

 Jane and Michael are happily dating—until she gets accidentally inseminated with someone else's baby.
 The unexpected pregnancy takes a toll on her and Michael's relationship, but that doesn't stop Jane from chasing what she wants.
 And what she wants, of course, is to be with Michael.
-In a twist of tradition, Jane dresses up in a gorgeous yellow dress and proposes to Michael at the police station (his place of work).
-In front of all of his friends, he happily says yes, of course, making this one of our favorite on-screen proposals ever.
+In a twist of tradition, Jane dresses up in a gorgeous yellow dress and proposes to Michael at the police station where he works.
+He happily says yes, of course, making this one of our favorite on-screen proposals ever.